Colchester Zoo is working to reduce, reuse and recycle.

 A total of 7 biomass pellet boilers are at various points around the zoo and are used to heat animal enclosures, buildings and offices.
 We are also registered as a self-supplier with BSL, supplying all our own fuel for one of our boilers using recycled wood from around the zoo.

 We also have installed solar panelling situated at two animal enclosures, which are used to heat and light the buildings; these also help to reduce our energy output.

 Waste not want not

 With help from local stores including Sainsbury’s Stanway, many of the animals enjoy fruit and veg which can no longer be sold in store but that is at the perfect ripeness for our animals!
 We are able to use this with a number of species from butterflies to bears and it is a great way to help reduce food waste.

 As well as creating our own energy, Colchester Zoo continues to look into how we conserve more water.
 We currently collect rainwater through water butts and roofs as well using natural water filtration systems where possible through reed bed systems.
 We also use grey water for hosing down exhibits and toilet flushing.

 For many years, we have worked to reduce the waste produced via our visitors and recycle the contents of our bins.
-Previously the bin bags were emptied and sorted at the local Colchester Skip Hire site, with the remaining waste going to landfill.
+We are now also working to reduce our contribution to landfill.

 In waste to energy technologies, nearly all of the carbon content in the waste is emitted as carbon dioxide to the atmosphere.
 If the waste went to landfill, the amount of methane generated via decomposition of the biodegradable part of the waste would have a higher global warming potential than the carbon dioxide produced by this combustion.